A note on internality of certain differential systems

-Understanding internality of a system of equations offers insight into the structure of its solution fields.
-These concepts are known to be closely related to Kolchin's strongly normal extensions and it has its orgin in a work of Rosenlicht \cite[Proposition]{Ros74}.
-In \cite{Jin-Rah-2020}, Jin and Moosa prove two theorems, which appears as Theorem A and Theorem B in their paper, on almost internality of the system where $f$ is a rational function in one variable.
-In Theorem \ref{thm-nonaut} and Theorem \ref{thm-aut} of this article, we generalize and extend both the results of Jin and Moosa.
+The model theoretic concept of internality of a system of differential equations is known to be closely related to Kolchin's strongly normal extensions (see \cite[Section 2.7]{Poi01}), and it has its origin in the works of Rosenlicht \cite[Proposition]{Ros74} and Zilber \cite{Zil77}.
+In \cite{Jin-Rah-2020}, Jin and Moosa prove two theorems, which appear as Theorem A and Theorem B in their paper, on almost internality of the system of differential equations where $f$ is a rational function in one variable.
+In Theorems \ref{thm-nonaut} and \ref{thm-aut} of this article, we generalize and extend both these results of Jin and Moosa.
+In particular, Theorem \ref{thm-nonaut} completely answers the question of when the system (\ref{JMsystem}) is almost internal to the constants, given that $x'=f(x)$ is internal to the constants.